John Martin

 In 1995 we constructed an important upgrade to the ZEUS detector, a 10 tonne calorimeter to detect forward scattered neutrons from the ep collisions.
 This project was instigated by Dr. G. Levman in our Toronto group and has allowed us to probe the structure of the pion.
 A useful mental picture to understand this idea is that the proton occasionally "mutates" into a neutron and a positively charged pion.
 The electron then scatters from the pion rather than the original proton.

 For the final years of operation HERA was reconfigured to increase the collision rate by a factor of 5 and to provide longitudinal polarization of the electron beam.
 ZEUS was also upgraded; we designed and built a new third level trigger system, and collaborated with York University in building and commissioning new tracking detectors to improve particle tracking in the forward region of the experiment.
-We are currently finishing the analysis of the large data-set from the final years in order to provide the most precise understanding possible of the internal structure of the proton.
+Analysis of the large data-set from the final years is mostly complete, including combining results with the other collider experiment at HERA, H1, in order to provide the most precise understanding possible of the internal structure of the proton.
+Analysis of data to study further QCD topics will continue into the future, but my association with ZEUS came to an end in 2014.

-T2K: I am also a member of the new T2K neutrino oscillation experiment.
-The most exciting discovery in particle physics in recent years, by the Super-Kamiokande (SK) experiment in Japan and the SNO experiment here in Canada, has been that neutrinos oscillate or transform from one of the three types (electron-, muon- and tau-neutrinos) to another as they travel.
-This quantum-mechanical process requires that the neutrinos have mass, a new feature of physics "beyond" the Standard Model of particle physics, in which neutrinos are massless particles.
+T2K: I am also a member of the T2K neutrino oscillation experiment in Japan.
+One of the most exciting discovery in particle physics, by the Super-Kamiokande (SK) experiment in Japan and the SNO experiment here in Canada, has been that neutrinos oscillate or transform from one of the three types (electron-, muon- and tau-neutrinos) to another as they travel.
+This quantum-mechanical process requires that the neutrinos have mass, a new feature of physics "beyond" the Standard Model, in which neutrinos were considered massless particles.